 “Andy Warhol painted their portraits?”

 “No, he took Polaroids of them.”

-We banged on the door to 407.
-Then waited for several minutes until Nina came to the door.
-She looked flustered.
+We bang on the door to 407.
+Then wait for several minutes until Nina comes to the door.
+She looks flustered.

 “Been smoking pot or making out?”

 She blushes.
 “Pot, we’re only 12.
 We don’t make out.”